wp-plugins/aas-digg-digg-alternative/readme.txt

 If you go to the settings for the toolbar "settings -> dig digg alternative" you will see location settings.
 You need to change those numbers to move the toolbar around. (i.e. changing the first number from 500 to 550 will move it further left by 50 pixels, changing the second number from 50 to 60 will move it down 10 pixels)

-If you have any questions please visit [Android Advice Plugin Page](http://www.android-advice.com/2012/faster-seo-friendly-digg-digg-alternative-wordpress-plugin/ "Digg Digg Alternative") and leave them in the comments.
+If you have any questions please visit the [Digg Digg Alternative Plugin Page](http://www.android-advice.com/2012/faster-seo-friendly-digg-digg-alternative-wordpress-plugin/ "Digg Digg Alternative") and leave them in the comments.

 == Demo ==

 Visit Android Advice and view a post to see the Toolbar in action - [Android Advice Plugin Homepage](http://www.android-advice.com/ "Digg Digg Alternative")

 == Changelog ==

+= 1.4.2 =
+* Added Reddit to the Social Button List.
+* Added a News section to the Admin Area (does not effect your website at all)

 = 1.4.1 =
 * Minor update to allow those with static homepages to show the bar on the homepage without having to activate it on all pages.